Hanukkah in Israel

 What is Hanukkah?

-How is Hanukkah celebrated in Israel?
+How is Hanukkah Celebrated in Israel?

 Special Events in Israel during Hanukkah

-Each city has a large hanukia set up in a public square.
-The hanukia is ceremoniously lit on the first night of Hanukkah.
-On the subsequent nights of Hanukkah the city’s hanukia is often lit automatically.
-The most famous of the candle lighting ceremonies you can see takes place next to the Western Wall in the Old City of Jerusalem.
-Each year on the first night of Hanukkah a torch Relay starts in the city of Modi’in and travels to the Western Wall in Jerusalem where the giant hanukia is lit.
+The lighting of the HanukkiahEach city has a large hanukkiah set up in a public square.
+The hanukkiah is ceremoniously lit on the first night of Hanukkah.
+On the subsequent nights of Hanukkah, the city’s hanukkiah is often lit automatically.
+The most famous candle lighting ceremonies you can see take place next to the Western Wall in the Old City of Jerusalem.
+Each year on the first night of Hanukkah a torch Relay starts in the city of Modi’in and travels to the Western Wall in Jerusalem where the giant hanukkiah is lit.

 Museums during Hanukkah

-In addition there is the Museum of Edible Oil Products in Haifa which naturally ties in with the Hanukkah theme.
+In addition, there is the Museum of Edible Oil Products in Haifa which naturally ties in with the Hanukkah theme.
 The Hasmonean Village recreates the Hanukkah story each year; the Ein Yael Oil Festival is held in Jerusalem.